migueeelvargas/SixDegreesofKevinBacon/README.md

 50 CENT&lt;TAB&gt;GUN<TAB>2010<br />
 ...

-The '<TAB>' denotes a single tab character.
+The &lt;TAB&gt; denotes a single tab character.

 ###test_pairs.tsv
 The file containing the testing pairs for both the `pathfinder` & `actorconnections` must follow this structure: